- US Sales

 - Human Resources

-The Los Angeles Abrasion test is widely used as an indicator of aggregate quality.
+The Los Angeles Abrasion test, also known as LA Abrasion test for short, is widely used as an indicator of aggregate quality.
 The test measures degradation of standard gradings of aggregates subjected to abrasion and impact in a rotating steel drum containing an abrasive charge of steel balls.
 Up to twelve balls are used, depending on gradation of test samples.

 A 1hp electronically controlled gear-motor rotates the drum at 30—33rpm via enclosed chain drive.
 Drum assembly rotates in flanged ball bearings with dust seals and grease fittings.
 Controller console with overload protection has large JOG and On/Off push button controls, and automatic counter stops rotation after a preset number of revolutions.
-Abrasive charge of twelve hardened steel balls is included.
+Abrasive charge of twelve hardened steel balls 46-48mm in diameter and 390-445 grams are included.

 Enter your name, email, and questions below and we will reply during business hours (8am - 5pm EST, Monday through Friday).